 This town is heaven for foodies, but families can find something everyone will enjoy at Los Olivos Grocery.
 Add in a stop at Clairmont Farms, where visitors are welcome to stroll through the fields and picnic at one of California’s most important sources of lavender.
 Essential oils and other goods can be found in the onsite boutique.

 Expect the Unexpected in Buellton

-The 0.65 mile round trip trail to Nojoqui Falls is fun for all ages and certainly worth the visit.
-The trail ends at a viewing platform where you can admire the 80 foot falls.
-The park is free to enter and offers picnic tables, grills, and a playground so you can enjoy a picnic after your walk.
+The 0.8-mile out-and-back trail to Nojoqui Falls is fun for all ages and certainly worth the visit.
+The trail ends at a viewing platform where you can admire the 70-foot falls.
+The park is free to enter and offers picnic tables and a playground to enjoy after your walk.

 In the Old West setting of Santa Ynez, you may be surprised to find the popular Provençal-styled Sunstone Winery.
 The expansive grounds include several play areas for games like cornhole and croquet.
 Families can bring their own food for a picnic or buy a boxed lunch at the winery.

-Right in downtown Los Olivos you’ll find Saarloos & Sons, which welcomes guests with cupcakes and a photo booth.
-Nearby Tercero Wines offers young visitors juice, sidewalk chalk, and sometimes even fresh bread baked by the owner himself.
+Right in downtown Los Olivos, you’ll find Saarloos & Sons, which welcomes guests with cupcakes and a photo booth.
+Nearby Tercero Wines offers young visitors sidewalk chalk and sometimes even fresh bread baked by the owner himself.

 Explore the Great Outdoors at Cachuma Lake Recreation Area

 Just twenty minutes from downtown Solvang, outdoorsy families will appreciate a fun day spent at the Cachuma Lake Recreation Area.
 Kiddos over 5 can earn a Junior Ranger badge, explore the Nature Center, and venture onto family-friendly wildlife cruises.
 There is no swimming at this reservoir, but there are still plenty of options for families to enjoy the outdoors together on or near the water.

 Getting to Solvang